kevocan/docs/docs/devices/Sonoff-RF.md

 - Press and hold the button for 3-seconds until the red light flashes once, then press then button on your remote to program.
 - Press and hold for button for 5-seconds until the red light flashes twice to clear remote programming.

+### Version 3 Pairing Instructions
+The Sonoff RF R3 can be programmed for multiple RF commands from different sources.

+To Program
+1: On the Sonoff, Press and hold the button for one red flash.
+2: On the RF remote, Press and hold a button.

+To Erase
+1: On the Sonoff, Press and hold the button for three red flashes.
+2: On the RF remote, Press and hold a button .
+If you do not press the button on the RF remote the Sonoff will not be erased.